Dosage Form: tablet, delayed-release

 How is Sulfasalazine Delayed-Release Tablets Supplied

-Sulfasalazine delayed release tablets USP, 500 mg are oval, gold-colored, convex, coated tablets, debossed "5905" on one side and debossed "V" on the reverse side.
+Sulfasalazine delayed release tablets, 500 mg, are elliptical, gold-colored, film enteric-coated tablets, monogrammed "104" on one side.
 They are available in the following package sizes:

 - Kaufman DW, editor.
 Birth defects and drugs during pregnancy.
 Littleton, MA: Publishing Sciences Group, Inc., 1977:296–313.